ga-wdi-pvd/angular-intro-1/README.md

 ## Other Frontend Frameworks

-Angular is not the only Frontend JavaScriptFramework.
+Angular is not the only Frontend JavaScript Framework.

 Ember.JS, BackBone.JS, Meteor.JS, and React.JS are just to name a few.